INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Metal-Rules.com: Besides helping out Ozzy you also worked with many other bands like KISS.
-Wasn’t it you who brought Mark St. John into the band in 1984?
+Wasn’t it you who brought Mark St. John into the group in 1984?

 Dana Strum: Yeah, yeah I knew him too.
-In a short term though, very short term.
+In the short term though, very short term.
 That was almost more of a business deal.
 Yeah, that was a little more of a business thing.
 But I mean, I loved some of those songs.
 I like songs so much more than just somebody playing.
-So I liked “Heaven’s On Fire”, it’s a good song.
-When you say that name it reminds me of a good song.
+So I liked “Heaven’s On Fire,” it’s a good song.
+When you say that name, it reminds me of a good song.
 He didn’t write the song but it reminds me of a good song.
 I like the people that invent the songs because sometimes it’s interesting to think what were they thinking when they did a song.
-What were they thinking when they did that, was it going to be that lyric or was it just going to be this cool riff you know.
+What did they think when they did that, was it going to be that lyric or was it just going to be this cool riff you know.
 I’m always interested in knowing that.
 We played Reno, Nevada and one of the most exciting days was when Jimmy Page and David Coverdale had come to the show.
 And all I wanted to do was to ask questions about LED ZEPPELIN II, my dream.
-And I’m like “Look I wouldn’t play the bass if it wasn’t for LED ZEPPELIN II and like I know I sound like a fucking stupid idiot but I want to ask you a lot of questions about these songs”.
-Like “I don’t think this song and that part were ever really the same song”, he’s like “It wasn’t”.
-I’m like “I knew it, oh my God”, he’s like “They weren’t even the same recording session”.
-I’m like “Wow, that’s just so fucking cool” I’m so like “You just knew that jam would fit in this and this”, and he goes “Yeah” I’m like “Fuck”, it’s a track “Heartbreaker”.
-I’m like “I knew it, I fucking knew it” I didn’t know it until he told me, but I’m like “You just really, you made a decade of my life by saying that because I always thought it doesn’t really even sound the same.”
+And I’m like “Look I wouldn’t play the bass if it wasn’t for LED ZEPPELIN II and like I know I sound like a fucking stupid idiot but I want to ask you a lot of questions about these songs.”
+Like “I don’t think this song and that part were ever really the same song,” he’s like “It wasn’t.”
+I’m like “I knew it, oh my God,” he’s like “They weren’t even the same recording session.”
+I’m like “Wow, that’s just so fucking cool” I’m so like “You just knew that jam would fit in this and this,” and he goes “Yeah” I’m like “Fuck,” it’s a track “Heartbreaker.”
+I’m like “I knew it; I fucking knew it” I didn’t know it until he told me, but I’m like “You just really, you made a decade of my life by saying that because I always thought it doesn’t really even sound the same.”

 Dana and Blando in action